The Artist

 McCulliss holds master’s degrees in nursing, science-medical writing, and non-fiction writing.
 She is also a certified applied poetry facilitator.

-Along with photographing and doing schoolwork each day, she started to read about animal behavior and migration, not only for the eagles, but for other animals, such as elk and hawks.
+She began to research animal behavior and migration, not only for the eagles, but for other animals, such as elk and hawks.
 Like the eagles, the animals were drawing her further and further into their world.
 The more she learned, the bigger her photographic world became.
+With every change of season, she found inspiration in unexpected places.

 Have camera, will travel.